spatie/eloquent-sortable/README.md

 If you don't set a value `$sortable['order_column_name']` the package will assume that your order column name will be named `order_column`.

-If you don't set a value `$sortable['sort_when_creating']` the package will automatically assign the highest order number to a new model;
+If you don't set a value `$sortable['sort_when_creating']` the package will automatically assign the highest order number to a new model.

 Assuming that the db-table for `MyModel` is empty: